-Persistent depressive disorder, also called dysthymia (dis-THIE-me-uh), is a continuous long-term (chronic) form of depression.
-You may lose interest in normal daily activities, feel hopeless, lack productivity, and have low self-esteem and an overall feeling of inadequacy.
-These feelings last for years and may significantly interfere with your relationships, school, work and daily activities.
+Persistent depressive disorder is a continuous, long-term form of depression.
+You may feel sad and empty, lose interest in daily activities and have trouble getting things done.
+You may also have low self-esteem, feel like a failure and feel hopeless.
+These feelings last for years and may interfere with your relationships, school, work and daily activities.

-If you have persistent depressive disorder, you may find it hard to be upbeat even on happy occasions — you may be described as having a gloomy personality, constantly complaining or incapable of having fun.
-Though persistent depressive disorder is not as severe as major depression, your current depressed mood may be mild, moderate or severe.
+If you have persistent depressive disorder, you may find it hard to be upbeat even on happy occasions.
+You may be described as having a gloomy personality, constantly complaining or not able to have fun.
+Persistent depressive disorder is not as severe as major depression, but your current depressed mood may be mild, moderate or severe.

-Because of the chronic nature of persistent depressive disorder, coping with depression symptoms can be challenging, but a combination of talk therapy (psychotherapy) and medication can be effective in treating this condition.
+Because persistent depressive disorder is long term, coping with depression symptoms can be challenging.
+A combination of talk therapy and medicine can be effective in treating this condition.

-Persistent depressive disorder symptoms usually come and go over a period of years, and their intensity can change over time.
-But typically symptoms don't disappear for more than two months at a time.
-In addition, major depression episodes may occur before or during persistent depressive disorder — this is sometimes called double depression.
+Persistent depressive disorder symptoms usually come and go over a period of years.
+The intensity of symptoms can change over time.
+But symptoms usually don't disappear for more than two months at a time.
+Also, major depression episodes may occur before or during persistent depressive disorder.

-Symptoms of persistent depressive disorder can cause significant impairment and may include:
+Symptoms of persistent depressive disorder can cause major problems in your life and may include:

 In children, symptoms of persistent depressive disorder may include depressed mood and being irritable, which means easily becoming annoyed, impatient or angry.

-Because these feelings have gone on for such a long time, you may think they'll always be part of your life.
+If these feelings have been going on for a long time, you may think they'll always be part of your life.
 But if you have any symptoms of persistent depressive disorder, seek medical help.

-Talk to your primary care doctor about your symptoms.
-Or seek help directly from a mental health professional.
-If you're reluctant to see a mental health professional, reach out to someone else who may be able to help guide you to treatment, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.
+Talk to your health care provider about your symptoms or seek help from a mental health professional.
+Or you can reach out to someone else who may be able to help guide you to treatment.
+This could be a friend or loved one, a teacher, a faith leader, or another person you trust.

-The exact cause of persistent depressive disorder isn't known.
+The exact cause of persistent depressive disorder is not known.
 As with major depression, it may involve more than one cause, such as:

-Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and is chronic.
-Certain factors appear to increase the risk of developing or triggering persistent depressive disorder, including:
+Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and continues for a long time.
+Certain factors appear to increase the risk of developing persistent depressive disorder, including:

 Conditions that may be linked with persistent depressive disorder include: